NVIDIA/nim-anywhere/README.md

   - `make all` will force the generation of the README manual.

-# Managing your Developement Environment
+# Managing your Development Environment

 ## Environment Variables